jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 </body>
 ```

-In this scene, the camera is be moved by AR.js, and
+In this scene, the camera is being moved by AR.js, and
 the origin of your scene is at the center of the marker.
 All the rest is normal a-frame.
 So if you want to add new objects in the augmented reality, just add it